MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/30_panels_and_clips.md

 ---

 Attach the door to the enclosure.
 To do this, you [pivot](https://imgur.com/pivot-Zei0mk9) the door, on the edge that has the doornuts, into the extrusion track of the door frame.
 Then, put the door assembly in its "closed" position before attaching the hinges to the frame.
-Secure the hinge with M5 x 8 FHCS screws.
+Secure the hinge with M5 x 8 FHCS bolts.

 ![](../img/30_s2.png)